From time to time, we’re asked about the legal requirements to buy in Italy.

 The Notary is a required participant in every Italian property title transfer including sale of property.
 The notaio acts as an Italian public officer, fulfilling an official role on behalf of the Italian authorities, and does not work on behalf of the buyer or the seller, they act as a neutral party.

-Common practice holds that the notary is chosen and paid by the buyer.
+The law provides that the notary is chosen and paid by the buyer.

 You, as the buyer, may be offered a local Notaio by the selling agent.
 It’s important to note the Notaio’s official role, and recognise that you are able to choose your own Notaio and advise the selling agent which Notaio you prefer to use.
+This choice could turn out to be critical.

 D&G Property Advice assists foreign buyers in realising their dream of buying property successfully in Italy.